Brand Names: Zarontin

 Ethosuximide may also be used for purposes not listed in this medication guide.

-red, imprinted with PD 237
+capsule, orange, imprinted with PD 237

 What are the possible side effects of ethosuximide (Zarontin)?

-Report any new or worsening symptoms to your doctor, such as: mood or behavior changes, anxiety, depression, panic attacks, trouble sleeping, or if you feel impulsive, irritable, agitated, hostile, aggressive, restless, hyperactive (mentally or physically), or have thoughts about suicide or hurting yourself.
+Report any new or worsening symptoms to your doctor, such as: mood or behavior changes, anxiety, panic attacks, trouble sleeping, or if you feel impulsive, irritable, agitated, hostile, aggressive, restless, hyperactive (mentally or physically), depressed, or have thoughts about suicide or hurting yourself.